Hugo Grotius: Personal life

 Grotius' personal motto was Ruit hora ("Time is running away"); his last words were purportedly, "By understanding many things, I have accomplished nothing" (Door veel te begrijpen, heb ik niets bereikt).
 Significant friends and acquaintances of his included the theologian Franciscus Junius, the poet Daniel Heinsius, the philologist Gerhard Johann Vossius, the historian Johannes Meursius, the engineer Simon Stevin, the historian Jacques Auguste de Thou, the Orientalist and Arabic scholar Erpinius, and the French ambassador in the Dutch Republic, Benjamin Aubery du Maurier, who allowed him to use the French diplomatic mail in the first years of his exile.
 He was also friends with the Brabantian Jesuit Andreas Schottus.

 Grotius was the father of regent and diplomat Pieter de Groot.

 Influence of Grotius

+Grotius designed his theory to apply not only to states but also to rulers and subjects of law in general.
+Grotius's masterpiece De Jure Belli ac Pacis thus proved useful in the later development of theories of both private and criminal law.

 From his time to the end of the 17th century

 The king of Sweden, Gustavus Adolphus, was said to have always carried a copy of De jure belli ac pacis in his saddle when leading his troops.
 In contrast, King James VI and I of Great Britain reacted very negatively to Grotius' presentation of the book during a diplomatic mission.

 Some philosophers, notably Protestants such as Pierre Bayle, Gottfried Wilhelm Leibniz and the main representatives of the Scottish Enlightenment Francis Hutcheson, Adam Smith, David Hume, Thomas Reid held him in high esteem.
 The French Enlightenment, on the other hand, was much more critical.
 Voltaire called it boring and Rousseau developed an alternative conception of human nature.
 Pufendorf, another theoretician of the natural law concept, was also skeptical.